icinganalysis/icinganalysis.github.io/content/Meteorology.md

 While successful designs were accomplished with extensive iteration and flight test, more optimal design is only possible if the conditions are known beforehand.

+>Progress ... has been handicapped by the lack of sufficient data on the meteorological factors.
+>_NACA-TN-1855, 1949._

 A better understanding of the icing atmosphere evolved in parallel with improved [Meteorological Instruments]({filename}instruments.md) in the years 1944 to 1952.
 Two of the authors (Kline, Lewis) were meteorologists from the US Weather Bureau.